BaderLab/GenAnT/setup/Preprocess Reference Species.md

 - working directory (i.e., path to human_T2T_NCBI)
 - /scripts directory (i.e., path to the scripts in this tutorial)
-- genomic fasta
+- genomic FASTA
-- genomic gff
+- genomic GFF

 With our example, the script would be executed as shown below.